Core Science

 Video Transcript -

-Factors Affecting Airflow inside the BSC demonstrates how Airflow in a biological safety cabinet or BSC can be interrupted, altered, and changed by many different factors.
+Factors Affecting Airflow Inside the BSC demonstrates how Airflow in a biological safety cabinet or BSC can be interrupted, altered, and changed by many different factors.
 These interruptions can lead to potential exposures and/or product contamination.

 Video Transcript -